Norfolk Master Composters

 Norfolk Master Composters started in November 2006.
 The main aim of the programme is to raise awareness amongst the wider public of the benefits of composting, through a network of volunteer advisors.

 MC’s are volunteers who spend time promoting home composting in their local community, encouraging householders to take up composting and ensuring those already composting do so effectively.
+This may involve conversations with friends, neighbours and colleagues, attending an event with a display or giving a talk to a group.
 MC’s come from many backgrounds and age groups; their unifying feature is their enthusiasm for composting and their ability to engage with and make a difference to their local community.

-People’s attitudes and behaviour can be influenced by family, friends, neighbours or work colleagues and it is for this reason that our volunteers can provide a unique and much needed role.
+People’s attitudes and behaviour can be influenced by family, friends, neighbours or work colleagues and it is for this reason that our volunteers can provide a unique and much needed way to engage with local communities.